Snaipe/Mimick/README.md

 ## Philosophy

 **Warning**: this library is still experimental.
+APIs *will* change before the beta phase and things *will* break.
 Use at your own risk.

 Mimick aims to be a simple of use and powerful mocking and stubbing library for C.